Related terms: PVD, peripheral arterial disease, PAD, venous thrombosis, deep vein thrombosis, DVT

 Disease of the veins may lead to

 Much like the coronary arteries, the peripheral arteries can be blocked by plaque.

 What causes arterial blockage?

 PVD can result from a condition known as atherosclerosis, where a waxy substance forms inside of the arteries.
 This substance is called plaque.
-It is made of cholesterol, fats, calcium, and a blood-clotting material called fibrin.

 The risk factors for atherosclerosis in the peripheral arteries are the same as those for atherosclerosis in the coronary arteries.
 Smoking, diabetes, high blood pressure, and high cholesterol are believed to lead to the development of plaque.

 What are the symptoms and signs?

 Patients may feel pain in their calves, thighs, or buttocks, depending on where the blockage is.
 Usually, the amount of pain you feel is a sign of how severe the blockage is.
 In serious cases, your toes may turn a bluish color, your feet may be cold, and the pulse in your legs may be weak.
 In severe cases, the tissue dies (this is called gangrene) and amputation may be needed.